pyth-network/pyth-crosschain/price_pusher/README.md

-# Pyth EVM price pusher
+# Pyth price pusher

-Pyth EVM price pusher is a service that regularly pushes updates to the on-chain Pyth price based on configurable conditions.
+Pyth price pusher is a service that regularly pushes updates to the on-chain Pyth price based on configurable conditions.

 ## Background